BenGorUser/User/docs/adapters_routing.md

 The following routing adapters are available:

 * [SymfonyRoutingBridge](https://github.com/BenGorUser/SymfonyRoutingBridge)
+* PlainUserUrlGenerator that is available in this library

 > In case you have created a new adapter, please send us a Pull Request with a link to your repository.